mozilla-releng/relengdocs/bootcamp.rst

         base_builder_dir = '%s-%s' % (name, platform)

 Buildbot Builders are made up of a series of cmds (build steps).
 That series (a factory) is associated with a Builder.
-So you can think of a Builder as something with a name, a string that matches our a scheduler's known buildername, a factory, and some other important data like what slaves are capable of running this builder
+So you can think of a Builder as something with a name that is a string that cooresponds with a buildername from a scheduler, a factory, and some other important data like what slaves are capable of running the respective builder.

 let's look at the factory::